Bodyguard Movie Review

 Overall, Bodyguard is a film which, although fitting to the season and celebration of Eid, may find it hard to create and leave a mark with the audiences.
 It’s a movie which will be known for its light-hearted scenes more than those with the dishoom-dishoom, if remembered at all.
 However, in a career like Khan’s and Kapoor’s, it’s hard to say that it will be even the bat of an eye lid.
 Bodyguard is a watch for a day in which you’re looking to de-stress with an unemotional and cheery story but if you’re looking for real masala with not-previously-seen characters and scenes to match, this is one you’d be better off leaving at the bottom of the pile.

-You have read this article MOVIE REVIEW 2011 with the title Bodyguard Movie Review.
-You can bookmark this page URL https://eboneeezer.blogspot.com/2011/09/bodyguard-movie-review.html.
+with the title Bodyguard Movie Review.
+You can bookmark this page URL http://eboneeezer.blogspot.com/2011/09/bodyguard-movie-review.html.
 Thanks!